OpenDataServices/os4d/docs/components/example_data.md

 ## Prioritisation Factors

 - If the standard is large or complicated
-- If adopters or users are often misunderstanding the requirements of the standard or strugging to 'get it'
+- If adopters or users are often misunderstanding the requirements of the standard or struggling to 'get it'

 ## Deprioritisation Factors